Ragnvald Skrede

 Ragnvald Skrede (24 April 1904 – 16 August 1983) was a Norwegian author, journalist, literature critic and translator.

 Biography

-Ragnvald Skrede was born in Vågå in Oppland county, Norway.
+Ragnvald Skrede was born in Vågå Municipality in Oppland county, Norway.
 Skrede was the youngest of seven children.
 He was a student at Elverum teacher school (1921–24).
-In 1928, he was hired as a teacher and sexton in Rauland, in Telemark.
+In 1928, he was hired as a teacher and sexton in Rauland Municipality in Telemark.
 He studied at the University of Oslo (1928–1934).
-In 1934, he became a teacher in Vågå.
+In 1934, he became a teacher in Vågå Municipality.
 In the postwar years, Skrede worked as a journalist and literary critic for Verdens Gang and Dagbladet and a theater critic for Bondebladet.